Hiroreco/enreco-archive/recap-data/texts/chapter1/other-writings/fire-and-flight/fire-and-flight-3.md

 _ahhh...has she forgotten me...?
 Of the bond that we shared?
 Of that night... when hands were held...and life was created?_

-Pain throbs against her bosom.
-"What is this feeling?
-Like a thousand needles prick at my heart endlessly.
+Pain throbs against her bosom. _What is this feeling?
+Like a thousand needles prick at my heart endlessly._

 _Why is the lady of flame and blood looking at her like that?
 Oh how I wish I was the Wench of souls and death.
 I see how my lady looks at her...she used to look at me like that..._

 A soft breeze passes by and the maiden of feather and blue catches a scent...HER scent...it is that of the lady of flame and blood that stands before her, unaware of her presence.
-As her eyes fill with tears

-She begins to turn away, given up all hope from that which she has lost.
+As her eyes fill with tears she begins to turn away, given up all hope from that which she has lost.

 "wait" she hears a voice behind her.